derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

     - `{` - an opening curly brace is expected before the *function body* for declaring its beginning
     - the `{` and `}` define the scope boundary of a function

 This closing curly brace simply defines the end of the `toggleImageOpacity` function.
-There are no *right* or *better* improvements that are possible.
+There are no *right* or *better* improvement possibilities.

 //